bkiefer/whisper-gstreamer/README.md

 # Installation

-## Ubuntu 22.04
+## Ubuntu 22.04 or higher

-These installation instructions are tested on Ubuntu 22.04, and do not require a virtual environment like venv or conda.
+These installation instructions are tested on Ubuntu 22.04, 24.04 and 25.04, and use the `uv` package management system to provide the required python packages.
+If you don't have it installed yet, check here: [install uv](https://docs.astral.sh/uv/getting-started/installation/).

 Install python bindings for the gstreamer libraries, and the MQTT broker:

 ```
-sudo apt install libgirepository1.0-dev python3-gst-1.0 libcairo2-dev mosquitto python3-pip git
+sudo apt install libgirepository1.0-dev libgirepository2.0-dev python3-gst-1.0 libcairo2-dev mosquitto git

-pip install -r requirements.txt
+uv sync
 ```

 After the installation, libcairo-dev and its dependencies can be removed: